ibm-cloud-docs/messages-for-rabbitmq/connecting-external.md

 * `0...` indicates that there might be one or more of these entries in an array.

-## Connecting with an MQTT client
+## Connecting with an `MQTT` client

-The information that an MQTT client uses to connect can be found in the "mqtts" section of your connection strings.
+The information that an MQTT client uses to connect can be found in the `mqtts` section of your connection strings.
 The table contains a reference.

-The "mqtts" section contains the information that a MQTT client needs to connect to your deployment.
+The "mqtts" section contains the information that an MQTT client needs to connect to your deployment.

 Field Name|Index|Description
 ----------|-----|-----------
-`Type`||Type of connection - for `MQTTS` , it is "uri".
+`Type`||Type of connection - for `MQTTS`, it is `uri`.
-`Scheme`|| Scheme for a URI - in this case it is "mqtts".
+`Scheme`|| Scheme for a URI - in this case it is `mqtts`.
 `Authentication`|`Username`|The username that you use to connect.
 `Authentication`|`Password`|A password for the user - might be shown as `$PASSWORD` `Authentication`|`Method`|How authentication takes place; "direct" authentication is handled by the driver.